santiagolopezg/Pneumonia_Project/README.md

 # Pneumonia_Project

-This is project from the Bioinformatics Unit at Universidad Peruana Cayetano Heredia for Biomedical image classification.
+This is a project from the Bioinformatics Unit at Universidad Peruana Cayetano Heredia, for Biomedical image classification.

-We will use a Convolutional Neural Network to classify ultrasound images of people with or without pneumonia.
+We will use a Convolutional Neural Network to classify ultrasound images of patients, as presenting or not presenting pneumonia.

 **Collaborators:**